microsoft/azure-percept-advanced-development/tutorials/banana-unet-tutorial/banana-unet-tutorial.md

 how to train up a neural network and then how to port it to the device, but it will use a network that we have already ported.
 Other tutorials show you how to write your own custom version of the azureeyemodule application from the ground-up.

-For now, just follow along though.
+For now, just follow along.

 ## Bananas!